mvolkmann/context-easy/README.md

   This deletes the property at the given path.

 - `context.filter(path, fn)`\
-  This filters the array at the given path.
+  This replaces the array at the given path with a new array that is the result of filtering the current elements.
   The function provided as the second argument is called on each array element.
   It should return true for elements to be retained